ged/ruby-verse/README.md

 # Ruby-Verse

-This is a Ruby binding for the Verse network protocol.
+This is a Ruby binding for Verse.
 Verse is a network protocol that lets multiple applications act together as one large application by sharing data over a network.

 You can check out the current development source with Mercurial like so: